NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 ## How to view details of vaccine batches

-Select **View** next to a vaccine product to see all the batches ever added, including any that are now inactive because they are finished or past their expiry date.
+Select **View** next to a vaccine product to see all the batches ever added, including any that are now inactive because they are depleted or past their expiry date.

 ## Depleting a batch

+Next to each active batch, there is an option to deplete it.
+If you deplete a batch, it will no longer be available to select when you record a vaccination given after the depletion date.

+> [!IMPORTANT]
+> Depleted batches cannot be added back.
+We therefore recommend you only deplete a batch if you are sure that you no longer need it, and that you will not get any further stock with the same batch number and expiry date.

-If you no longer need a batch, you can mark it as depleted.
-You will be asked to select the date of depletion.
+When depleting a batch, you will be asked to select the date of depletion.
 The earliest date you can select is the following day.

-Once a batch is marked as depleted, it becomes inactive and is not available to select when you record a vaccination given after the depletion date.

 ## If you are a London-based pharmacy